t0m45DEV/Trace-Engine/README.md

 # Scape

-A 3D Game entirely made with C. More like a "can I do this?" project than a "that's a fun idea for a game" project.
+A 3D Game Engine entirely made with C. More like a "can I do this?" project than a "that's a fun idea for a game" project.

-The game is similar to Wolfenstein, using raytracing to fake a 3D environment, but it's really just a 2D plane.
+The games it can make are similar to Wolfenstein, using raycasting to fake a 3D environment, but it's really just a 2D plane.

-The idea for the game itself it's pretty simple: you are in a labyrinth, and there is a monster trying to catch you.
-If it does, you loose, if you scape, you win.

 ## Controls